In the previous article, we did update MX records to Office 365. This time, we…

 Before enabling circular logging

-In our example, we are going to look at the default mailbox database.
+In our example, we will look at the default mailbox database.
 We recommend to rename and move the default database to another disk.
 Before doing that, configure ReFS volume on the disk.

 We have 1.681 items in the folder.
 That’s around 1.68 GB in total size.
 How to clear the logs from a particular database?

-In the next step, we are going to enable circular logging in Exchange mailbox database.
+In the next step, we will enable circular logging in Exchange mailbox database.

 Enable circular logging Exchange in EAC